siadat/lash/README.md

 * How to enable Meta key in iTerm: `Your profile > Keys > Left option key acts as __+Esc__`

 ### Usage

 Press Meta-Tab to open.
-Press Tab to cycle through modes (search, run, new, and rename).
+Press Tab to cycle through modes:

+* find windows
+* new window
+* rename window
+* run a command -- see `lashrc` file

 ### Contribute
 * Feedbacks, bug reports, and patches are highly appreciated